-The LU-VE Group (whose parent company is LU-VE S.p.A. has its operational headquarters in Uboldo in the province of Varese) is an international company with 16 production facilities in 9 (nine) different countries (Italy, China, Finland, India, Sweden, Poland, Czech Republic, Russia and USA), with a network of sales companies and representative offices in Europe, Asia, the Middle East and Oceania.
+The LU-VE Group (whose parent company is LU-VE S.p.A. has its operational headquarters in Uboldo in the province of Varese) is an international company with 19 production facilities in 9 (nine) different countries in addition to Italy (China, Finland, India, Sweden, Poland, Czech Republic, Russia and USA), with a network of sales companies and representative offices in Europe, Asia, the Middle East and Oceania.
 The Group also contains a company responsible for Information and Communications Technology, the development of product calculation software and digitalisation.
-The Group boasts more than 4,000 qualified employees (of which more than 1,200 in Italy).
-A total of 81.2% of products are exported to more than 100 countries.
+As at 31 December 2022, the Group had around 4,000 qualified employees.
+A total of 80.2% of products are exported to more than 100 countries.